When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Well, I think from the discipline of brand positioning, Beloved Brands is a very good foundational book on brand strategy.
 And the Positioning book from the 1970s.
 It’s definitely worth immersing yourself in the theory.

-The first step I always recommend is to get the best director of marketing or CMO you can afford, first and foremost, and then get the best agency partners, from PO partners to packaging partners to branding partners to creative partners to media partners.
+The first step I always recommend is to get the best director of marketing or CMO you can afford.
+Then get the best agency partners, from PO partners to packaging partners to branding partners to creative partners to media partners.

 But try to invest first in a really good internal CMO because that will have the highest ROI.